abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 ## Classes

-Classes are **templates / blueprint** for creating objects in Javascript.
+Classes are **templates / blueprint** (theoretical definition) for creating objects in Javascript.
 They contain a few different important pieces which allow for creation and extension of customized objects

 - In Typescript, The big difference being that the class-properties are typed, as are the parameters and return types for our constructor and methods.